dustingriffie/chat-demo/README.md

 Personally, I setup a custom script in `package.json` that runs both using Concurrently.
 To do this:

-First, install Cocurrently:
+1. Install Cocurrently:
 ```
 npm install concurrently
 ```
-Next, add this command to your `scripts` section in `package.json`:
+1. Add this command to your `scripts` section in `package.json`:
 ```JSON
 "dev": "concurrently \"node .\\pages\\api\\chat-socket.js\" \"next dev\""
 ```